withastro/docs/src/pages/en/guides/fonts.md

-### Using Fontsource with Tailwind CSS
+## Add custom fonts with Tailwind CSS

-To add custom fonts in to your project using Fontsource when you have the [Tailwind integration](/en/guides/integrations-guide/tailwind/) installed,

-1. [Install the font you want from Fontsource](#using-fontsource) using the method described above.
+If you are using the [Tailwind integration](/en/guides/integrations-guide/tailwind/), you can either add an `@font-face` statement for a local font or use Fontsource’s `import` strategy to register your font.

+1. Follow either of the guides above, but skip the final step of adding `font-family` to your CSS.

+1. Add the typeface name to `tailwind.config.cjs`.

-2. In `tailwind.config.cjs`,  import the font into your project.
-This example imports `Inter Variable` and `Inter` with default fallback fonts from Tailwind CSS.
+    This example adds `InterVariable` and `Inter` to the sans-serif font stack, with default fallback fonts from Tailwind CSS.

-    ```js {2,8-10}
+    ```js ins={2,8-10}
     // tailwind.config.cjs
     const defaultTheme = require("tailwindcss/defaultTheme");